sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 # Takeaways

-When you work with text files or any structured file, it can sometimes be easier to write a little parser to process it instead of trying your best with `if` or regexes.
+When we work with text files or any structured file, it can sometimes be easier to write a little parser to process it instead of trying your best with `if` or regexes.

 - You have something simple to parse?
 Use [atto](http://tpolecat.github.io/atto/);
 - You want speed or special features?
 Use [fastparse](http://www.lihaoyi.com/fastparse/);